elifesciences-publications/gene_inventory_2018/README.md

 Analysis to accompany eLife Insight piece, titled "Genome evolution: We are not so special"

-Zachary R. Lewis and Casey W. Dunn
+by Zachary R. Lewis and Casey W. Dunn

 ## Contents